Eric Stephen Barnes

-Eric Stephen Barnes (1924–2000), was an Australian pure mathematician.
+LT Eric Stephen Barnes (16 January 1924 – 16 October 2000) was a Welsh-born Australian pure mathematician, academic and cryptographer.
 He was awarded the Thomas Ranken Lyle Medal in 1959, and was (Sir Thomas) Elder Professor of Mathematics at the University of Adelaide.
 He was elected a Fellow of the Australian Academy of Science in 1954.

-He was born in Cardiff, Wales, 16 January 1924 and died 16 October 2000 in Adelaide, South Australia.
+He was born in 1924 in Cardiff, Wales (part of the modern United Kingdom; as from 1922), and died in 2000 in Adelaide, South Australia.
 He was educated at the Universities of Sydney and Cambridge.

+Barnes enlisted in the Citizen Military Forces, and - during World War II - was commissioned as a lieutenant under the auspices of the Australian Army.
+He served with distinction from 1943-1945, lending his talents as a number theorist to military cryptography efforts.
+Barnes made significant contributions to the work of decoding encrypted Japanese communications.

-He held appointments as a Fellow of Trinity College, Cambridge 1950–1954; assistant lecturer, Cambridge 1951–1953; reader in pure mathematics, University of Sydney 1953–1958; Elder Professor of Mathematics, University of Adelaide 1959–1974; Secretary (Physical Sciences) Australian Academy of Science 1972–1976; Deputy Vice-chancellor University of Adelaide 1975–1980; Professor of Pure Mathematics University of Adelaide 1981–1983.
+He held appointments as a Fellow of Trinity College, Cambridge (1950–54); assistant lecturer, Cambridge (1951–53); reader in pure mathematics, University of Sydney (1953–58); Elder Professor of Mathematics, University of Adelaide (UofA; 1959–74); Secretary (Physical Sciences), Australian Academy of Science (1972–76); Deputy Vice-chancellor, UofA (1975–80); Professor of Pure Mathematics, UofA (1981–83).

+Arguably the highest-profile position of Barnes' civilian career was his role as UofA's Acting Vice-chancellor in 1975; temporarily backfilling Sir Geoffrey Badger.